jackylimel/Dashboard/README.md

 # Purpose

-This is a one-screen app designed for Monash University Coding Challenge:
+This is a one-screen app designed for Monash University Coding Challenge.

+The buttons on the screen are just placeholders, in another word, nothing will happen when user taps the button.
+Also, tapping on any of the views won't transit to other pages.
+The greeting message on the top left is just hardcoded value.
+The goal is to build up a codebase with good code reusability and good architecture.

 ![](snapshot.png)